Skip to content

 Introduction

-electron-messageport-trpc is a transport layer that connects tRPC v11 with Electron’s MessagePort API.
-It enables type-safe IPC between Electron processes using tRPC’s familiar patterns.
+electron-messageport-trpc is a transport layer that connects tRPC v11 clients and routers through Electron’s MessagePort API.

 The library uses Electron’s MessageChannelMain to establish direct MessagePort connections between processes.
 A lightweight message protocol carries tRPC requests and responses over these ports.